 Like any industry, the automotive world continually grows, expands, and innovates.
 And with that growth comes transformative trends that alter the type of service auto shops must provide and the products and repairs they must offer.

 While many traditional auto care services will still be necessary for decades, auto shops looking to thrive in a shifting service landscape must stay ahead of emerging trends.
 AutoCenter Sales is here to share tips for helping your auto shop stay current and increase sales.

 Let's discuss a few of the trends that are poised to transform the auto repair and service industry.

 The use of diagnostics in collision repair shops throughout the US has been increasing at a steady rate for the last few years.
 In 2018, just 10% of collision-damaged vehicles were scanned for error codes before and after repairs.
 In 2020, that number jumped to nearly 50%.

-With rapid, ongoing advancements in Advanced Driver Assistance Systems (ADAS), experts assert that pre- and post-repair diagnostic scanning will be essential to ensure safe and complete repair of collision-damaged automobiles.
-If you own an auto body repair shop that’s not currently performing diagnostic scanning, now is the time to start seriously thinking about upgrading your shop technology.
+With rapid advancements in Advanced Driver Assistance Systems (ADAS), experts assert that pre- and post-repair diagnostic scanning will be essential to ensure the safe and complete repair of collision-damaged automobiles.
+If you own an auto body repair shop that's not performing diagnostic scanning, now is the time to start seriously considering upgrading your shop technology.